Four young children standing together, each holding a book, on a city street.

 One hundred and twenty people showed up for that first rehearsal.
 We sang—and we cried together—and then we sang some more.

 The following week, our first public performance was at Missoula's 9-11 Memorial Service in Caras Park.
-Every person who sang, every person in the audience who listened—we were all united in our grief and our determination that this terrorist event would not break our nation, but make it stronger.
+Every person who sang, every person in the audience who listened—were all united in our grief and our determination that this terrorist event would not break our nation, but make it stronger.

 On December 31, 2001, the chorus presented its first concert.